kubemq-io/docs/docs/rest.md

 ## Send Response

-Send Response RPC call send a Response to command/query requests in Command and Query patterns.
+The Send Response RPC call sends a Response to command/query requests in Command and Query patterns.

-Send Response endpoint is a `POST` function to `host/send/response` where `host` is the KubeMQ REST interface address.
+The Send Response endpoint is a `POST` function to `{{host}}/send/response` where `host` is the KubeMQ REST interface address.

 `POST` Response request JSON structure:
 ```